Last reviewed:

 | GCP Chronicle | GCP | 1 | 0.85 |

-CloudSigma ships 3 production-ready Sigma rules that detect T1491 across 3 platforms.
-Every rule below is validated against its source SIEM dialect before publication.
+CloudSigma ships 3 validated Sigma rules for T1491 across AWS CloudTrail, Azure Activity and GCP Audit Logs.
+Each rule is validated against its source SIEM dialect before publication.